 - February 2026: Government confirms that SAP 10.3 will be the sole FHS compliance methodology at launch.
 HEM will follow a minimum of three months later, with a 24-month dual running period once HEM is approved.

-- October 2026 (target): New HEM-based EPCs launch, running alongside the existing Energy Efficiency Rating.
+- Second half of 2027: Reformed HEM-based EPCs launch (delayed from October 2026), running alongside the existing Energy Efficiency Rating.

 2027 and Beyond